Christianity in the 1st century: Jewish Christianity

-After the death and resurrection of Jesus, Christianity first emerged as a sect of Judaism as practiced in the Roman province of Judea.
-The first Christians were all Jews, who constituted a Second Temple Jewish sect with an apocalyptic eschatology.
-Among other schools of thought, some Jews regarded Jesus as Lord and resurrected messiah, and the eternally existing Son of God, expecting the second coming of Jesus and the start of God's Kingdom.
+Traditionally, the period from the death of Jesus until the death of the last of the Twelve Apostles is called the Apostolic Age.
+According to the Bible, the first Christians were men and women who had known Jesus and who witnessed to his resurrection.
+They were a Jewish sect with an apocalyptic eschatology.
+They regarded Jesus as Lord, resurrected messiah, and the eternally existing Son of God, expecting the second coming of Jesus and the start of God's Kingdom.
 They pressed fellow Jews to prepare for these events and to follow "the way" of the Lord.
-They believed Yahweh to be the only true God, the god of Israel, and considered Jesus to be the messiah (Christ), as prophesied in the Jewish scriptures, which they held to be authoritative and sacred.
-They held faithfully to the Torah, including acceptance of Gentile converts based on a version of the Noachide laws.
+They believed Yahweh to be the only true God.

 The Jerusalem ekklēsia

 The New Testament's Acts of the Apostles and Epistle to the Galatians record that an early Jewish Christian community centered on Jerusalem, and that its leaders included Peter, James, the brother of Jesus, and John the Apostle.

 The Jerusalem community "held a central place among all the churches," as witnessed by Paul's writings.

 Reportedly legitimised by Jesus' appearance, Peter was the first leader of the Jerusalem ekklēsia.

 Peter was soon eclipsed in this leadership by James the Just, "the Brother of the Lord," which may explain why the early texts contain scant information about Peter.
 According to Lüdemann, in the discussions about the strictness of adherence to the Jewish Law, the more conservative faction of James the Just gained the upper hand over the more liberal position of Peter, who soon lost influence.
 According to Dunn, this was not an "usurpation of power," but a consequence of Peter's involvement in missionary activities.
 The relatives of Jesus were generally accorded a special position within this community, which also contributed to the ascendancy of James the Just in Jerusalem.

 According to a tradition recorded by Eusebius and Epiphanius of Salamis, the Jerusalem church fled to Pella at the outbreak of the First Jewish–Roman War (AD 66–73).

 The Jerusalem community consisted of "Hebrews," Jews speaking both Aramaic and Greek, and "Hellenists," Jews speaking only Greek, possibly diaspora Jews who had resettled in Jerusalem.
 According to Dunn, Paul's initial persecution of Christians probably was directed against these Greek-speaking "Hellenists" due to their anti-Temple attitude.
 Within the early Jewish Christian community, this also set them apart from the "Hebrews" and their Tabernacle observance.